 These moss roses are a succulent plant that produces pretty ruffled flowers.
 They do well in bright sunlight.
 They also tolerate dry conditions quite well.

 Moss roses are nonstop bloomers.
 These little charmers look great in rock gardens or anyplace where one desires a low growing flowering plant that is easy care.

-Even after last year's severe and unusual winter when we had snow in Houston two different times, these little guys survived in the ground with the old bed sheets that we throw over the more tender vegetation when we have frost or freeze warnings.
+Even after a severe and unusual winter when we had snow in Houston two different times, these little guys survived in the ground with the old bed sheets that we throw over the more tender vegetation when we have frost or freeze warnings.

 I have them nestled in a bed with other colorful plants.
 These little guys grow in mounds low to the ground, and they are hard to miss because of their pretty flowers.